Why do I have software on my laptop that I do not use?

 No, you are not required to pick up a UW-Stout student laptop.
 If you are registered for eStout credits, the per-credit fee will be assessed.
 Opting not to pick up the laptop will not result in removal of the per-credit fee.
 This policy is similar to the textbook policy.

-Some students may receive a year-old computer.
+Some students may receive a year-old laptop.
 This is not a new practice; Stout strives to use existing inventory in order to be fiscally and environmentally responsible.
-Year-old computers are in excellent condition and priority is given to students graduating in the next 9-16 months to minimize the inconvenience of swapping for the transfer program and ensuring they have ample access to support resources prior to participating in the Laptop Transfer Program.
+Year-old laptops are in excellent condition and priority is given to students graduating in the next 9-16 months to minimize the inconvenience of swapping for the transfer program and ensuring they have ample access to support resources prior to participating in the Laptop Transfer Program.